IEEE-NITK/Image_Captioning/README.md

 - Image features of length 2048 were extracted using a pretrained Inception v3 model.To optimize the GRU model parameters, we used the Adam descent method in batches of 100 pairs of images and captions.

 - To make the classification problem feasible, the vocabulary was restricted to the 2,000 most common words from the 8K dataset.
-All other words were replaced with a special unknown token $<unk>$.
+All other words were replaced with a special unknown token < unk >.

 - All tokens less than 38 words in length were padded with a special unknown token, signifying that no more words are needed to describe the image.
-Note that the 38-word limit includes $<startofseq>$ and $<endofseq>$ tokens enclosing each caption.
+Note that the 38-word limit includes < startofseq > and < endofseq > tokens enclosing each caption.

 - After thesWhile many captions are informative, some describe a scene completely different than the one in the image, while others are complete gibberish.
-It should be noted that most gibberish captions make use of the  $<unk>$ token. e modifications, the model was trained for 30 epochs, on 8K dataset.We could achieve an accuracy of 98.16\% on train set and an accuracy of 97.8\%  on test set.
+It should be noted that most gibberish captions make use of the < unk > token. e modifications, the model was trained for 30 epochs, on 8K dataset.We could achieve an accuracy of 98.16\% on train set and an accuracy of 97.8\%  on test set.
 Refer Fig 5 for the Loss plot

 <img src="loss_epoch.jpg"
-     alt="Graph of loss vs epoch"
+     alt="Loss epoch"
      style="float: left; margin-right: 10px;" />

 - While many captions are informative, some describe a scene completely different than the one in the image, while others are complete gibberish.
-It should be noted that most gibberish captions make use of the  $<unk>$ token.
+It should be noted that most gibberish captions make use of the  < unk > token.

 - We used a pretrained model for Inception v3 (CNN) with ImageNet weights and implemented the Decoder in TensorFlow.